shakes76/PatternAnalysis-2023/recognition/README.md

 2. MLP Classifier training dataset
 3. Testing Dataset

 A transform was also applied to the images, which crops them to 128x128, converts them to tensors, and normalises them for faster convergence.
-A sample of images from the dataset is shown below:
+A sample batch of images from the dataset is shown below:

 ![](Sample_Data.png)